Markov Decision Processes under External Temporal Processes: Outlook

-The policy improvement step involves optimizing over the action space based on the expected one-step reward and the value function at the next time step, which requires knowledge of the model.
-Thus, in the case of an unknown transition and reward model, it is important to investigate the sample complexity of learning the models from samples and how this affects the performance of the resultant policy.
+The policy improvement step involves optimizing the action space in accordance with the expected one-step reward and value function for the subsequent time step, necessitating an understanding of the model structure.
+Therefore, when faced with an unknown transition and reward model, it is crucial to explore the sample complexity associated with learning these models from samples and the impact this has on the effectiveness of the resulting policy.